-Do you want to add a terms of service agreement to your WordPress forms?
+Do you want to add a terms and conditions service agreement to your WordPress forms?
 Giving people a way to agree to your legal terms of service is the best way to protect yourself without sacrificing the user experience.

 In this article, we’ll show you how to add a terms of service agreement to your WordPress forms.